ALEXANDRIA, MN – Kindness and creativity are common threads for Assistant Vice President, Senior Mortgage Lender, Leona Hurlbut.

 “I love my job so much,” she says.
 “I only wish I could have found it sooner.”

-Meet Sue Anderson!
-When it comes to helping customers navigate life’s financial setbacks – especially the COVID-19 pandemic – she and her team have offered hope and healing to those who need it most.
+When it comes to helping customers navigate setbacks – especially with the COVID-19 pandemic – learn how Sue Anderson and her team have made an impact by offering hope and healing.